How Do You Determine Your CBD Metabolism?

 For even the most well-informed students of CBD, metabolism is a somewhat elusive concept.
 While there are research publications that have a more technical focus, there are fewer places on the internet that speak in a more conversational way about CBD metabolism.
-In this post, we’ll examine your body’s natural metabolic processes, and how your body breaks down CBD specifically, so you’ll have a better idea of the right dosage for you.
+In this post, we’ll examine your body’s natural metabolic processes, and how your body breaks down CBD specifically, so you’ll have a better idea of the right amount for you.

 What is CBD Metabolism?